INQUIRE

 - Manage Annual Fund solicitation

-- Ensure the organization’s print, web and social communications are timely and effective
+- Ensure the organization’s print, web and social media communications are timely and effective

 - Grant writing experience